Gurimarie/Memory-game/README.md

 ![Picture of button for random colours](assets/images/readme-images/random-color-button.JPG)

 - ### Instructions
 Instructions for how to play are added in a modal, in order to keep the webpage itself clean and less distractive (than it would have been with instructions).
+Click somewhere outside modal to go back to game.

 #### Future features:
-- A game that is fully functional and that works.
-- Option to play as guest, or to log in with user, to keep track of scores, see other users best scores, and keep chosen colour-schemes.
-- A timer that counts down as you solve the tasks, and when the counter reaches 0, its game over.
-- A beeper that makes a noise every second for the last 10 seconds of each game (with option to turn sound off).
-- Happy-sound when a good match is made.
+- There are 6 pairs to be found on the game-board, and the numbers making up the questions and answers are currently static (same 6 equations in every game), but in the future they will be randomized to create new equations each time the game is started.
+- Increasing difficulty (if player does well)
 - Possibility to choose between several different game-question-types.
 Different math-questions matching questions with correct answer (either addition, subtraction, miltiplication or divison), mathing chemical formulas with correct name, matching two parts of a famous quote, and much more.
+- Option to play as guest, or to log in with user, to keep track of scores, see other users best scores, and keep chosen colour-schemes (the login-feature is added, but not functioning yet).
+- A beeper that makes a noise every second for the last 10 seconds of each game (with option to turn sound off).